Manna Insect

 Interesting special use cases were mentioned, such as biological control (!), chitin, biomeds, cosmetics, pest control, and gut microbiome!
 Nice!

-That’s all folks, until next time.
-The 2nd part of the results of the insect industry survey focus more on buying and selling the insects and insect products, and it will be published in a matter of days.
-Remember to follow us in LinkedIn!
+That’s all for this post, jump to the 2nd part of the results of the insect industry survey, that focuses more on buying and selling the insects and insect products!

 Read also: Results of the 1st Insect Industry Survey done in spring 2023